munificent/craftinginterpreters/book/resolving-and-binding.md

 The way the interpreter assumes the variable is in that map feels like flying blind.
 The interpreter code trusts that the resolver did its job and resolved the variable correctly.
-This implies is a deep coupling between these two classes.
+This implies a deep coupling between these two classes.
 Each line of code in the resolver that touches a scope must have its exact match in the interpreter for modifying an environment.

 I felt that coupling that first-hand because as I wrote the code for the book, I ran into a couple of subtle bugs where the resolver and interpreter code were